ee7/exercism-elixir/exercises/concept/rpn-calculator-inspection/.docs/introduction.md

 ### Trapping exits

-Linking can also be used for _supervising_ processes.
-If a process _traps exits_, it will not crash when a process to which it's linked crashes.
+Linking can also be used for *supervising* processes.
+If a process *traps exits*, it will not crash when a process to which it's linked crashes.
 It will instead receive a message about the crash.
 This allows it to deal with the crash gracefully, for example by restarting the crashed process.

 A process can be configured to trap exits by calling `Process.flag(:trap_exit, true)`.
-Note that `Process.flag/2` returns the _old_ value of the flag, not the new one.
+Note that `Process.flag/2` returns the *old* value of the flag, not the new one.

 The message that will be sent to the process in case a linked process crashes will match the pattern `{:EXIT, from, reason}`, where `from` is a PID.
 If `reason` is anything other than the atom `:normal`, that means that the process crashed or was forcefully killed.

 ## Tasks

-Tasks are [processes][exercism-processes] meant to execute one specific operation.
+Tasks are [processes](https://exercism.org/tracks/elixir/concepts/processes) meant to execute one specific operation.
 They usually don't communicate with other processes, but they can return a result to the process that started the task.

 Tasks are commonly used to parallelize work.